skoelle/moonweb-site/PLAN.md

    - One overview page listing what hardware exists.
    - Add "work in progress" notices for anything that isn't ready — better an honest short page than none.
 5. **hub** — build last within this phase since it links to all the others.
-   - One-line description + link per destination (infra, smarthome, code, retro, and external links to stefankoelle.de, www.moonweb.org, 28k8.moonweb.org, home.moonweb.org).
+   - One-line description + link per destination (infra, smarthome, code, retro, and external links to stefankoelle.de, www.moonweb.org, 28k8.moonweb.org).

 ## Phase 2 — CI/CD

 1. Write `.github/workflows/build-deploy.yml`: builds all five sites in one job (or matrix), then deploys each output folder to its corresponding Cloudflare Pages project via `wrangler pages deploy`.
 2. Create five Cloudflare Pages projects (hub, infra, smarthome, code, retro), each bound to its target custom domain (DNS already on Cloudflare, no extra setup needed).
-Note: Cloudflare Free-Tier limits to 5 Pages projects per repository — cv (stefankoelle.de) stays external.
 3. Do one full dry run per site locally before the first real deploy.

 ## Phase 3 — Launch